Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 Imagine going out of your way to visit a special museum only to find out they're closed on Mondays.
 And yes, you arrived on a Monday.

-You’re not likely to stick around while on a long road trip, so you’re going to miss out on that museum.
+You're not likely to stick around while on a long road trip, so you'll miss out on that museum.
 Checking their hours ahead of time could have given you some flexibility.
-You could have rushed things a little to make it a day earlier or spent an extra day along the way, to make it a day later.
+You could have rushed things a little to make it a day earlier or spent an extra day along the way to make it a day later.

 19. Have time for unplanned detours and adventures

 You never know - and that's part of the fun on a road trip!